malwaredllc/byob/README.md

    **`byob.core`**

-   *subpackage of 6 core modules used by the command & control server  and client generator*

    1) `byob.core.util`: miscellaneous utility functions that are used by many modules
    2) `byob.core.handlers`: base server class and various request handler classes
    3) `byob.core.security`: Diffie-Hellman Internet Key Exchange (RFC 2741) and 3 different types of encryption